Zero Waste Minestrone Soup

 - 1 tablespoons extra-virgin olive oil

-- 6 to 8 cups chicken , beef, or vegetables broth
+- 6 to 8 cups chicken, vegetable, or beef broth

 - One 15-ounce can diced tomatoes

 - 2 bay leaves (or a few sprigs of fresh herbs, such as thyme, basil, tarragon, or oregano)